 At the other extreme are some of the hyper-enthusiastic providers you may have heard from, usually unsolicited, in your email or social media.
 Here, your risk isn’t getting too little ERC but too much.
 Let’s quote from this excellent article in Forbes magazine:

 “In those instances where we have seen tax credit firms provide overly optimistic advice, it has been in their interpretation of the suspension of operations test.
+Discover a path to intimate wellness.
+Enhance your vitality naturally.
+Find guidance through TreasureValley care, where solutions await.
+Embrace confidence and vitality for a fulfilling life.
+Unlock your potential with professional support today.
 Some of them take an extremely broad interpretation of that test and use its subjectivity as a sword.”

 That is exactly right.
 For example, if you look closely at the IRS rules, rather than what various people say about them, you’ll see that the mere presence of a governmental order isn’t enough to qualify for the ERC.
 You also have to be able to explain how that order affected your business.
 And to do that, you need to know the rules in detail.
 Sometimes, as with a restaurant or retail store, it’s relatively simple: capacity limits significantly affected your business.
 Other times, if suppliers or travel or office closures are in play, there are other questions you need to ask.